-The present church, which was rebuilt after it was damaged by fire in 1921 is Georgian in character, with a hipped roof and Flemish bond red brick walls.
+The present church, which was rebuilt after it was damaged by a fire in 1921, is Georgian in style and character, with a hipped roof and Flemish bond red brick walls.
 St. Paul's is located in Rock Creek Cemetery, the oldest burial ground in the District of Columbia, established in 1719.

-The history of the church can be traced back to the early-18th century when services were first held on the site in 1712; the first church was built in 1719.
-St. Paul's originally served as the parish of Prince George's Parish which at that time included the area between the Potomac and the Patuxent Rivers, the northeast fork of the Eastern Branch and from there extended westward indefinitely.
-As the earliest church in the District of Columbia.
-St. Paul's has contributed "significantly to the religious and educational life of the District.
-The present edifice, reconstructed after the fire of 1921, has the original walls of the late 18th century church and preserves the colonial feeling of the original.
+The history of the church can be traced back to 1712 when services were first held on the site; the first church was built in 1719.
+St. Paul's originally served Prince George's Parish, which, at that time, included the area between the Potomac and the Patuxent rivers, and the northeast fork of the Eastern Branch.
+From there, the area extended westward indefinitely.
+It is the earliest church in the District of Columbia.

 National Register: March 16, 1972